Diseases & Conditions

 Your doctor may order specific tests to help identify the cause of your pain and any other problems.

-Magnetic resonance imaging (MRI) and ultrasound.
-Thes imaging studies create better pictures of soft tissues.
-It may help your doctor identify injuries to the ligaments and tendons surrounding your shoulder joint.
+- Magnetic resonance imaging (MRI) and ultrasound.
+These imaging studies create better pictures of soft tissues.
+MRI may help your doctor identify injuries to the ligaments and tendons surrounding your shoulder joint.

-Electrical studies.
-Your doctor may order a tests, such as the EMG (electromyogram), to evaluate nerve function.
+- Electrical studies.
+Your doctor may order a test, such as an EMG (electromyogram), to evaluate nerve function.

-Arthrogram.
+- Arthrogram.
 During this x-ray study, dye is injected into the shoulder to better show the joint and its surrounding muscles and tendons.
 It may be combined with an MRI.